-A native of Bark River, Michigan, Ives grew up working with his father and older brother at the racetrack and spent eight years behind the wheel before finding his true calling under the hood.
-After earning a mechanical engineering degree from Michigan Tech, Ives résumé ended up in the hands of Hendrick Motorsports team manager Brian Whitesell, who invited the aspiring engineer to meet at Daytona International Speedway during the 2004 Daytona 500 race weekend.
-To make the appointment, the self-described “grease monkey” drove from Michigan to Florida, sleeping in his car in the process, and subsequently landed a formal interview a few weeks later.
-He then joined the No. 24 team as a shop mechanic, putting in extra hours on the setup plate and volunteering at the racetrack whenever the team was within driving distance.
+Growing up in Michigan’s Upper Peninsula, Ives worked at racetracks with his father and older brother and spent eight years as a competitive driver before finding his true calling under the hood.
+After earning a mechanical engineering degree from Michigan Tech, Ives’ résumé ended up in the hands of Brian Whitesell, now Hendrick Motorsports’ vice president of operations, who invited the aspiring engineer to meet at Daytona International Speedway during the 2004 DAYTONA 500 race weekend.
+Ives drove 1,500 miles from Michigan to Florida, sleeping in his car in the process, and subsequently landed a formal interview a few weeks later.
+He joined the No. 24 team of four-time Cup Series champion Jeff Gordon as a shop mechanic, putting in extra hours on the setup plate and volunteering at the track whenever the team was within driving distance.

-On the same day Ives found out he would be a first-time father, he was offered a traveling position as the race engineer for the No. 48 team led by crew chief Chad Knaus.
-His arrival coincided with driver Jimmie Johnson’s historic run of five consecutive Sprint Cup championships.
-In seven years with the No. 48 team (2006-2012), Ives took part in 42 wins, 113 top-five finishes and 21 pole positions.
+On the same day Ives found out he would be a first-time father; he was offered a traveling position as the race engineer for the No. 48 team led by legendary crew chief Chad Knaus.
+His arrival coincided with driver Jimmie Johnson’s historic run of five consecutive Cup championships.
+In seven years with the No. 48 team (2006-2012), Ives was part of 42 wins, 113 top-five finishes and 21 pole positions.

-In November 2012, Ives transitioned to JR Motorsports, the NASCAR XFINITY Series team owned by Earnhardt and affiliated with Hendrick Motorsports, as crew chief for Regan Smith.
-The duo earned two victories, eight top-five finishes and 19 top-10s en route to a third-place finish in the 2013 XFINITY Series standings.
+In November 2012, Ives transitioned to JR Motorsports, the NASCAR Xfinity Series team owned by Earnhardt and affiliated with Hendrick Motorsports, as crew chief for driver Regan Smith.
+The duo earned two victories, eight top-five finishes and 19 top-10s on their way to a third-place finish in the 2013 series standings.

-Following his historic run in the XFINITY Series, Ives returned to Hendrick Motorsports -- this time as crew chief for Earnhardt, the two-time Daytona 500 winner and 13-time most popular driver.
-In 2015, Ives earned his first Sprint Cup victory as a crew chief on May 3 at Talladega Superspeedway.
-He led Earnhardt to three wins and helped the driver tie his personal records for top-five finishes (16) and top-10s (22).
+Following his historic run in the Xfinity Series, Ives returned to Hendrick Motorsports – this time as crew chief for Earnhardt, the two-time DAYTONA 500 winner and NASCAR’s perennial most popular driver.
+In 2015, Ives earned his first Cup victory as a crew chief on May 3 at Talladega Superspeedway.
+That season, he led Earnhardt to three wins and helped the driver tie his personal records for top-five finishes (16) and top-10s (22).

-As a rookie, Ives received the 2015 MOOG Problem Solver of the Year award, which goes to the Sprint Cup crew chief who posts the best overall performance throughout the year, most consistently demonstrates problem-solving excellence and wins the most MOOG Problem Solver of the Race awards.
+In his first Cup season, Ives received the 2015 MOOG Problem Solver of the Year award, which is presented to the crew chief who posts the best overall performance, most consistently demonstrates problem-solving excellence, and wins the most Problem Solver of the Race awards.
 The weekly awards recognize the crew chief whose car posts the largest increase in average lap speed from the first half to the second half of the race while finishing on the lead lap.
 Ives earned the distinction five times.

-When Ives isn’t at the racetrack, he enjoys spending time with his wife and three children.
-His hobbies include yard work and cheering on his favorite football team, the Green Bay Packers.
+When Ives isn’t at the racetrack, he enjoys spending time with his wife, Jessica, and three children.
+His hobbies include working on classic cars and maintaining the property around his home in Davidson, North Carolina.